l-bamf/l-bamf/drinktionary.md

 # Drinktionary Project Documentation

 This markdown file is a loose documentation of my experiences working on this project.
-What I have learnt and accomplished.

-## Project Basics
+# Project Basics

+## Current App State

+The current app allows the user to successfully scan a barcode using the phone's camera, and then displays this string on another page.
+Firestore integration is the next goal.

-### Goal
+## Goal

 In Australia alcoholic drinks are exempt from displaying the nutritional content on the can or bottle unlike other, non-alcoholic, drinks.
 This information is accessible online through the manufacturers themselves and third party websites such as [CalorieKing](https://www.calorieking.com/au/en/), but this is a relatively slow process with many irrelevant details the user doesn't need.
+Usability for this use-case is more important than usual, because it is likely the user will be in a social setting and a quick user experience is essential.
-My goal is to make the user experience quicker, and with less overhead.
+My goal is to make the user experience more efficient, and with less overhead, by allowing the user to scan the barcode on a drink, to more quickly find the information.
+This project is of personal importance to me because I have Type 1 Diabetes, and knowing the carbohydrate content of food and drink is essential to my short and long-term health.
+The regulations let me down, so I am filling the gap myself.

 A secondary and equally important goal for me in this project is upskilling and learning different technologies.
 I have gone out of my way to try things I haven't done before such as developing in Kotlin and using Firestore as an external database.

-### Specs
+## Specs

 | Field | Value(s) |
 | ----- | ----- |